kbh145/doublecorrection/README.md

 **Related Papers:**

-Hansen and Lee (2019): Inference for Iterated GMM under Misspecification
+Hansen and Lee (2020): Inference for Iterated GMM under Misspecification, Econometrica, forthcoming

-Hwang, Kang and Lee (2019): A Doubly Corrected Robust Variance Estimator for Linear GMM
+Hwang, Kang and Lee (2020): A Doubly Corrected Robust Variance Estimator for Linear GMM, Journal of Econometrics, forthcoming